BanasiakB/BanasiakB.github.io/README.md

 ## Contact Me

-If you'd like to, you can also check my [linkedin](https://www.linkedin.com/in/bogdan-banasiak/) and kaggle.
-If you're interested in collaborating or discussing potential opportunities, feel free to reach out to me at [b.banasiak2000@icloud.com](mailto:b.banasiak2000@icloud.com).
+If you're interested in collaborating or discussing potential opportunities, feel free to reach out to me at [b.banasiak2000@icloud.com](mailto:b.banasiak2000@icloud.com) or at me [linkedin](https://www.linkedin.com/in/bogdan-banasiak/).

 Let's innovate together!